Season 1, Episode 50

 Lorne Brown:

-I’m going to ask you about model.
+I’m going to ask you about models.
 I have a couple of questions from the patients I work with that ask some questions.
-So grocery store was one of them.
+So the grocery store was one of them.
 I have another one as well.
-But in the grocery store, one, there’s this idea, and again, I remember Gila has a sign on her wall, and it definitely influenced by you because she shares it, she studied with you for it’s been studying your material for over 30 years.
+But in the grocery store, there’s this idea, and again, I remember Gila has a sign on her wall, and it is definitely influenced by you because she shares it, she studied with you for it’s been studying your material for over 30 years.
 And it says to be seen, to be heard equals to be loved.
 And I get this as part of the attachment.
 So in that scenario, if my myself’s having a bit of a temper tantrum is to help give them words and let them know I get them that, yeah, I get you’re really frustrated to get into with them.
 And yes,

 Gordon Neufeld:

 But not in the grocery store, right?
-In the grocery store is enough simply to say, oh, I see this isn’t working for you.
+In the grocery store it is enough simply to say, oh, I see this isn’t working for you.
 It’s simply enough to say that.
 And then blinds, I forgot I had, will you hold this for me?
 Will I, and you just distract them.
 So you play your trick.
 But tricks aren’t the way you raise children.
 It’s the way you survive a social situation in which you’re going to have a lot of

 Lorne Brown:

 Off.
-I’m glad to know that there are sometimes break glass, a case of emergency in your approach to that case.
+I’m glad to know that there are sometimes broken glass, a case of emergency in your approach to that case.
 And then the other one, that’s a common one that I think people are curious what your thoughts are on this is what about a child that bites?
 How do you read into that?
 What is going on for this child?
-And then you’re saying, we’re not behaviors, but that’s socially unacceptable and we don’t want our child biting.
+And then you’re saying, we’re not behaving, but that’s socially unacceptable and we don’t want our child biting.
 And so I’ve heard where parents don’t do anything like it’s what their kid wants to do.
 And so again, that’s where I think sometimes we’re going in the parenting style where there’s no alpha, no mama bear, and the child is ruling the roost here, and there’s an issue, the child’s biting.
 So to me, this sounds like there’s some frustration going on.

 Gordon Neufeld: